Ron Jackson Jr.

-Ronald Jackson Jr. (born May 2, 1997) is an American professional basketball player for Basket Torino of the A2 - Lega Nazionale Pallacanestro.
+Ronald Jackson Jr. (born May 2, 1997) is an American professional basketball player who last played for Anwil Włocławek of the Polish Basketball League (PLK).
 He played college basketball for North Carolina A&T after transferring from Hillsborough Community College.

 High school career

 Jackson attended Fleming Island High School in Fleming Island, Florida.
-He tried out for his high school basketball team as a junior but was cut.
+He tried out for his high school basketball team as a junior, but was cut.
 He ended up making the team as a senior.

 College career

 Jackson walked on to the basketball team at Hillsborough Community College as a redshirt-freshman.
 As a sophomore, Jackson averaged 13.5 points and 10.5 rebounds per game.
 He transferred to North Carolina A&T after coach Willie Jones noticed him at a camp and reviewed his footage from Hillsborough.
 He averaged 7.5 points and 4.6 rebounds per game as a junior.
 On February 17, 2020, Jackson scored a career-high 28 points and collected eight rebounds in a 77–60 win over North Carolina Central.
 As a senior, Jackson averaged 15.0 points and 10.4 rebounds per game, earning first-team All-MEAC honors.
-He was named MEAC defensive player of the week on two occasions and finished second in the conference with 15 double-doubles during his senior season.
+He was named MEAC defensive player of the week on two occasions, and finished second in the conference with 15 double-doubles during his senior season.